-If dexamethasone administration does not begin the day before ZYNLONTA, dexamethasone should begin at least 2 hours prior to administration of ZYNLONTA.
+If dexamethasone administration does not begin the day before ZYNLONTA, it should begin at least 2 hours prior to ZYNLONTA infusion.

 Use in Specific Populations

 In LOTIS-2, 55% of patients were \geq 65 years of age, while 14% were 75 and older.
 No overall differences in safety or effectiveness were observed between older (>65 years) and younger patients.